subhadeep-123/PYYELP/README.md

-This repo shows my implementation of Yelp API in Python
+This repository shows my implementation of Yelp API in Python